The Majesty of God

 Again they arose, passing through the water and then through the air, but higher than before, until the vast carpet of grass on the planet seemed like a wall behind Red when he looked back.
 Far into the air they continued, passing through crystals that parted for them.
 A luminescent glow emanated from the pale pink bubble beneath, and Red saw the whole form of the planet that he had been standing on.
 This was his domain.
 How beautiful!

 Something was missing.
 As much as he enjoyed seeing all this beauty and wonder, meeting his subjects, marvelling at their variety, and delighting in their personalities, uneasiness niggled at him inside.
 All those animals had a mate, but there was no mate for him.
 None of the animals or birds or water creatures had intelligence and complexity of personality equivalent to his own, neither did any of them physically resemble a close enough complementary match for him.

 Even the Creator, as wonderful as He was, and as close to Him as Red felt, He wasn't a mate.
 There was no way that Red could reproduce after his own kind and fill the Earth with offspring like the animals could.

 He wondered, "Will it always be this way for me?
-There is no female whom I can talk to.
+There is no female whom I can talk to on my own level.
 Will there never be someone whom I can hold in my arms and look into her eyes, and share my heart with who will understand?
 Is there no one whom I can take pleasure with and who will bring forth babies for me?"
 He lifted his sad eyes to the Creator and saw compassion and understanding there as the Creator said tenderly, "It is not good for man to be alone."

 Click below to read: